ethereum-optimism/design-docs/security/fma-generic-hardfork.md

 - **Description:** Differences in implementation across clients (e.g. `op-geth` versus `op-reth`) cause a chain split due to different effective consensus rules.
 - **Risk Assessment:** medium severity / medium likelihood
 - **Mitigations:**
-- [ ] ACTION ITEM: We have implemented extensive cross-client / differential testing of the new functionality.
+- [ ] ACTION ITEM (BLOCKING): We have implemented extensive cross-client / differential testing of the new functionality.
 - **Detection:** Replicas of one kind of client will diverge from the sequencer
 - **Recovery Path(s)**: Most likely we would have the op-node/op-geth chain be the canonical one as this is the reference implementation.
 Other clients would need to be patched to resolve any discrepancies.